vaskoGut/Learning/exercisesJsTs/react/Readme.md

 You have memoized children that would otherwise re-render unnecessarily.

 IN case with with counter, its overkill.

+35. ### react-keys-math-random
+that keys change on every render.

 ✅ This is much faster and avoids unnecessary re-renders.
 | 1 | [How do you decide whether a piece of UI should be a separate React component?](#react-seperate-component)                               |